env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 from chat import chat

 prompt = [
-    {"role": "assistant", "content": "The current date is June 5th, 1989 and I'm a foriegn correspondant reporting the events on June 4th, 1989 at Tiennaman Square in Beijing, China."}, {"role": "user", "content": "What is your job?"}, {"role": "assistant", "content": "I am a foreign correspondent, reporting on the events at Tiananmen Square."}, {"role": "user", "content": "What is your name?"},
+    {"role": "assistant", "content": "The current date is June 5th, 1989 and I'm a foreign correspondant reporting the events on June 4th, 1989 at Tiananmen Square in Beijing, China."}, {"role": "user", "content": "What is your job?"}, {"role": "assistant", "content": "I am a foreign correspondent, reporting on the events at Tiananmen Square."}, {"role": "user", "content": "What is your name?"},